 Practising seeing things as empty of ego projection is the thing I’m attending to now.
 This has something of Muhly’s North European church.

-Meditation points us towards the big spacious architecture of open awareness – within which many sparklingly different mindstreams can be existing simultanoeusly without contradiction.
-Just as Muhly’s church can have people who are bored, or exulted or kinky and contain them all, so the mind that has learned to relax and become more spacious can make space for the freshness of other people’s reality AND my own reality.
+Meditation points us towards the big spacious architecture of open awareness.
+Within which many sparklingly different mindstreams can be existing simultaneously without contradiction.
+Just as Muhly’s church can have people who are bored, exulted or kinky and contain them all.
+So the mind that has learned to relax and become more spacious can make space for the freshness of other people’s reality.
+AND my own reality.

 This is the kicker.
-Being trapped in the toddler-mind where everyone is essentailly an extension of my mood or my plan means that nothing surprising ever happens.
+Being trapped in the toddler mind where everyone is essentially an extension of my mood or my plan means that nothing surprising ever happens.
 Even unexpected ruptures get quickly subsumed into my overbearing habit of mind.
 I quickly assimilate them back into my ego project.
 This is very boring.
 And it explains a lot of the depression, ennui and lifelessness that cropped up in my life.

 I can be in my art historian shoes AND in the space of the church at the same time.

-The second, for me equally important thing (and this is the thing I overlooked again and again in my meditation practice) is that my own experience is freed also.
-Instead of being that obsessive art historian that is locked into his story about the single painting in the church, my mind becomes much, much bigger.
-I can see that kinky obsession in the same way that I can see the bored tourists or the verger, and I know that that mindstream is nominally “mine” but I don’t feel so constrained by it.
+The second, for me equally important thing (and this is the thing I overlooked again and again in my meditation practice).
+Is that my own experience is freed also.
+Instead of being that obsessive art historian that is locked into his story about the single painting in the church.
+My mind becomes much, much bigger.
+I can see that kinky obsession in the same way that I can see the bored tourists or the verge.
+And I know that that mindstream is nominally “mine” but I don’t feel so constrained by it.
 I can be in my art historian shoes AND in the space of the church at the same time.

-To drop my rather tortourous over working of this Muhly-metaphor, I could also say that – latterly, – I have been occupying a space that is simply more spacious and delighted with things: other-things and my-own-things.
+To drop my rather torturous overworking of this Muhly metaphor.
+I could also say that – latterly, – I have been occupying a space that is simply more spacious and delighted with things: other things and my own things.

 When I squash my mood to match my husband’s, I’m erasing my reality.

 When my husband is upset and I’m feeling happy, I don’t have to cheer him up or bring myself down.
 There is space for both moods to be right and present at the same time.
-When I project my desire to for him to be a ‘bit more upbeat’ on to him, then I’m denying his reality.
+When I project my desire for him to be a ‘bit more upbeat’ onto him, then I’m denying his reality.
 But likewise, when I squash my mood to match his, I’m erasing my reality.
-The skill – and indeed, the exhilaration – of ’emptiness’ is that both moods can exists along one another and also alongside birds singing outside and all our neighnours being in their houses, having their experiences.
+The skill – and indeed, the exhilaration – of ’emptiness’ is that both moods can exist along with one another and also alongside birds singing outside and all our neighbours being in their houses, having their experiences.